ramirezfernando/ube/README.md

 # cloc-tool

-A tool used to count lines of code (CLOC)
+A command line tool to count lines of code (CLOC), written in Go.